forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 ## Roadmap

-TODO: we plan to add more rules in future.
-Please let us know if you have suggestions
+We are working on adding more rules in the future.
+In the meantime, please let us know if you have requests or suggestions.